nexlanglxm/climate-data-analysis/project1/README.md

 ### Open the Notebook

-Open the Jupyter Notebook using Jupyter Notebook, Jupyter Lab, or Visual Studio Code:
+Open the Jupyter Notebook using Jupyter Notebook, Jupyter Lab, or Visual Studio Code.

-Execute Cells:
+### Execute Cells

-Inside the notebook, execute each cell sequentially by clicking on them and pressing Shift + Enter to run the code cells.
+Inside the notebook, execute each cell sequentially by clicking on them and pressing `Shift + Enter` to run the code cells.

 ## Data Generation Methodology